 - Your personal information.
 You’ll also need to give your bank some personal information before it can give you an account.
 Be prepared to input your full legal name, current address, phone number and email address.

-How to Open a Zero-Fee Checking Account with MoneyLion
+How to Open a RoarMoney Bank Account with MoneyLion

-MoneyLion is proud to offer no-fee checking accounts.
+MoneyLion is proud to offer a premium bank account with no hidden fees or minimums for just $1/month, that’s only $12/year.
 Opening an account with MoneyLion is as easy as following these three steps.

 1. Download the app